nejrariizviic/Designing-Corporate-Identity-and-Marketing-Materials---AL-NE-Natural-Cosmetics/README.md

 ## Included Assets

-- Logo – The primary brand mark, designed for versatility across various mediums.
+- Logo – the primary brand mark, designed for versatility across various mediums.

-- Business Card – A sleek, professional card layout for brand representation.
+- Business Card – a sleek, professional card layout for brand representation.

-- 3D Bottle Model – A realistic product visualization for packaging and marketing purposes.
+- 3D Bottle Model – a realistic product visualization for packaging and marketing purposes.

-- Brochure – Informative and visually appealing marketing material for customer engagement.
+- Brochure – informative and visually appealing marketing material for customer engagement.

 ## Tools Used
 The following tools and software were used to create and edit the design materials for this project:

-- Inkscape – Used for designing the brochure, business card, logo, and stamp, ensuring high-quality vector graphics.
+- Inkscape – used for designing the brochure, business card, logo, and stamp, ensuring high-quality vector graphics.

-- Freepik (Online Mockup Generator) – Used to create realistic mockups, allowing brand elements to be visualized on various products like packaging, clothing, and promotional materials.
+- Freepik (Online Mockup Generator) – used to create realistic mockups, allowing brand elements to be visualized on various products like packaging, clothing, and promotional materials.

-- SketchUp – Utilized for 3D modeling, including cosmetic bottle designs and an interior makeup studio scene.
+- SketchUp – utilized for 3D modeling, including cosmetic bottle designs and an interior makeup studio scene.

-- Adobe Photoshop – Used for basic file adjustments and previews, ensuring compatibility across different platforms.
+- Adobe Photoshop – used for basic file adjustments and previews, ensuring compatibility across different platforms.

 Each tool contributed to building a strong and cohesive visual identity for AL'NE Natural Cosmetics.